PuTeGuo/GeoSelfSSC-main/README.md

 Coming soon.

 # 🗣️ Acknowledgements

-This work was supported by the ERC Advanced Grant SIMULACRON, the GNI project AI4Twinning and the Munich Center for Machine Learning.
-C. R. is supported by VisualAI EP/T028572/1 and ERC-UNION-CoG-101001212.

 This repository is based on the [S4C](https://github.com/ahayler/s4c) and [BehindTheScenes](https://fwmb.github.io/bts/).
 We evaluate our models on the novel [SSCBench KITTI-360 benchmark](https://github.com/ai4ce/SSCBench).